-Gay rights activist Frank Kameny (1925-2011) died this week at age 86, in Washington, DC.
+Gay rights activist Frank Kameny (1925-2011) died eight years ago at age 86, in Washington, DC, not far from your blogger's home.
 He was crusty, in-your-face stubborn and possessed of a one track mind: equality for homosexuals.
 He was out, loud and proud 24 hours a day.
-I consider him the most important person I’ve ever entertained in my home.
-We all owe this man, big time.
+I consider him the most important person I’ve ever entertained in my home, although he was a difficult guest.
+Frank was not capable of chit-chat or polite discourse.
+Nevertheless, we all owe this man, big time.

 Born and raised in NYC, Kameny saw combat as an Army soldier in Europe during WW II.
 After earning a doctorate degree in astronomy from Harvard University, he went to work as an astronomer for the US Army map service in the 1950s and was fired in 1957 after authorities discovered he was homosexual.
 Kameny fought the firing and appealed his case to the US Supreme Court, becoming the first known gay person to file a homosexual-related case before the high court.
 The Supreme Court upheld the lower court ruling against Kameny and declined to hear the case, but Kameny’s decision to appeal through the court system motivated him to become a lifelong advocate for LGBT* equality.